My name is Mary Kate McDevitt and I'm proud to welcome you to my Skillshare class, where we will cover the first steps of lettering.

 If you find letters beautiful and want to turn your handwriting into artful drawings, this is the class for you.
-This class will cover the fundamentals of hand-lettering.
-This class is geared towards beginners but even if you're already a skilled letterer, you will learn new tips on what to avoid when lettering, how to create a more conceptual hand-lettered illustration and how to make a clean final drawing ready to scan.
+It will cover the fundamentals of hand-lettering - and, while it is geared towards beginners, even skilled letterers will learn new tips on what to avoid when lettering, how to create a more conceptual hand-lettered illustration and how to make a clean final drawing ready to scan.

-In this class we'll work with different types of applications for lettering that involve your favorite quote, title or phrase.
-It could be for a poster, magazine article, book, greeting card, sign, label or t-shirt.
-The focus will be on appropriating your idea to a beautiful hand-lettered final drawing.
+In this class, we'll work with different types of applications for lettering.
+Start with your favorite quote, title or phrase.
+Consider where it will end up: a poster, magazine article, book, greeting card, sign, label, or T-shirt.
+The focus will be on bridging this gap - on translating your idea into a beautiful hand-lettered final drawing.

-I believe the first steps of lettering to be the most important and find that it is often rushed through.
-With a new routine on creating a well thought-out concept and layout and a clean sketch you will find yourself making faster and smarter decisions when it comes to lettering.
+I believe the first steps of lettering to be the most important - and yet, these are often rushed through (or skipped entirely!).
+By building a new routine around a well thought-out concept and layout, you will position yourself to make faster and smarter decisions when it comes to lettering.

 This class will be broken down into 4 units:

 1. Researching and Brainstorming.
 You'll learn how to research and brainstorm ideas for your hand-lettered phrase, as well as different possible applications.

 2. Sketching.
 You'll learn how to sketch out concepts that fit your idea.